 The primary goal of public safety mapping is to improve situational awareness, which means understanding the complete picture of an emergency.
 By layering data like incident reports and volunteer locations on a map, you can spot patterns and hidden dangers.
 For example, a search and rescue team can take geolocated photos of damage that instantly appear on the map for command centers to see.
 This allows leaders to prioritize response efforts effectively.
 Citizens can also contribute by reporting an incident from their phones, adding crucial on-the-ground information for first responders.

-Unify Agency and Community Collaboration
+Connect Your Agency and Community Seamlessly

 Emergencies require seamless teamwork between agencies, non-profits, and community volunteers.
 Mapping software acts as a central hub where everyone can share information securely, breaking down communication barriers so all teams work from the same playbook.
 This unified view prevents duplicated work and helps organizations coordinate plans together.
 When different groups see the same map, a fire department knows where a CERT team is, and an NGO can find a spot for a distribution point.
 This collaborative environment creates a more efficient and organized response, involving the entire community.